 Where the design community meets.

-London Design Director at MyBuilder Joined almost 7 years ago via an invitation from Jaleh A.
+London Design Director at MyBuilder Joined about 7 years ago via an invitation from Jaleh A.

 Writing it.
 Creating a compelling, well written storey around what you achieved, that people actually want to read, is always hard.

 I had this happen again today actually.
 I wanted to change my password on ring.com, as somehow the one in my password manager was out of sync.
 I tried 2 or 3 times first using the incorrect password manager stored credentials, then did a password reset via email, after which I was still locked out.
 Surely once a password reset has been confirmed the lock should be lifted automatically?
 Instead I need to wait an undefined period of time before trying again.

 A lot of these decisions come down to how much friction can you afford introduce in order to enforce good security, relative to what you product is and how much value it delivers.

 The rest of the UX outside of the locking itself comes into play, such as how do you unlock the account once locked, do you offer 2fa, what other details about a person to do you have to authenticate if they loose access to their registered email account, how much personalised support can the business afford to deliver, etc...

 Its never a 1-size-fits-all answer and depends on the service, what it offers and what it's user expect.

 Nice design and some good thinking behind it for a limited scope exercise.
 Be interesting to see if this scales to a version of the app with feature parody.

 Trying a new longer form of case study, based around a recent project we undertook.
 A descriptive and open account of the project, our successes and failures, and how we came together as a team to solve some interesting problems.